Retiring in the Czech Republic: How to Navigate the “Non-Existent” Visa in 2026

 Prague is often ranked as one of the most liveable, safest, and most beautiful cities in the world.
 It’s no wonder that more and more people from the USA, Canada, and the UK are looking at the Czech Republic as their dream retirement destination.
 Imagine spending your mornings in a local kavárna, your afternoons strolling through Letná Park, and your weekends exploring fairytale castles—all while enjoying a cost of living that is much more manageable than in London or New York.

 However, if you start searching the official Ministry of Interior website for a “Retirement Visa,” you’ll quickly hit a wall.
 The truth is: the Czech Republic does not have an official retirement visa.
 But don’t unpack your bags just yet.
-At Move To Prague, we’ve helped many seniors successfully navigate the immigration system.
+At Move To Prague, we’ve helped many retired clients successfully navigate the immigration system.
 It just requires a bit of “inside baseball” knowledge and a strategic approach.
 Here is how you can retire in the Czech Republic in 2026.

 Why is there no “Retirement Visa”?